ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

 As of now JHUB can be accessed either by connecting to VPN or from campus network using [JupyterHub Login](https://jhub.wynton.ucsf.edu/hub/login).

 JHUB login is confined only to non-PHI Wynton user accounts.
-If you requested us to convert your account to a PHI account or setup your account as a PHI account, then you won't be able to login into JHUB.
+If you requested us to convert your account to a PHI account or set up your account as a PHI account, then you won't be able to login into JHUB.

-Please setup your own environment before getting started.
+Please set up your own environment before getting started.
 The base environment on JupyterHub is installed locally on the server and won't be accessible from the cluster.

-There are several ways one can setup an environment, we recommend using `virtualenv`.
-See [Installing packages to a virtual environment](https://wynton.ucsf.edu/hpc/howto/python.html#2-installing-to-a-virtual-environment-aka-virtualenv) for instructions.
+There are several ways one can set up an environment, we recommend using `virtualenv`.
+See [Installing packages to a virtual environment]({{ 'howto/python.html#2-installing-to-a-virtual-environment-aka-virtualenv' | relative_url }}) for instructions.

 ## Creating a kernel for virtual environment